pyslackers/sir-bot-a-lot/docs/quickstart.rst

 Configuration
 -------------

-The :ref:`configuration file<configuration>` is where you tell which plugins to be load.
+The configuration file is where you tell which plugins to be load.

-A basic configuration file will look like this:
+A basic configuration will look like this:

 .. code-block:: yaml

     loglevel: 10
+    port: 8080
     core:
       loglevel: 10
       plugins: